USEPA/workshops/lessons/03_tidy_data_in_r.md

 #### gather

 Let's build an untidy data frame.
-This is made up, but let's say we want to grab some monthly stats on some varaible (e.g., average number of Boston Red Sox Hats) per state...
+This is made up, but let's say we want to grab some monthly stats on some varaible (e.g., average number of Boston Red Sox Hats, in thousands) per state...

 ```r